lambdaprime/jeval/src/resources/README.md

 - Exec(String cmd)

-  Constructor which accepts the command to run with the arguments
+  Constructor which accepts the command to run with the arguments separated with whitespaces.
+The quotes are ignored.

 - Exec(String... cmd)